masum65/articleinpictures/README.md

 # Article In Pictures

-> Online tool that analyzes your article and returns a list of roalty free pictures.
+> Online tool that analyzes your article and returns a list of roalty free stock pictures.

 ![](/article-in-pictures.gif)